asha-saini06/java-refresher-notes/Notes.md

 ✅ **In summary:**
 Command-line input always comes in as text. `String[] args` ensures Java can accept any kind of input, and the program can later parse those strings into numbers or other data types as needed.

+### Advantage of OOPs over Procedure-Oriented Programming Language
+Object-oriented programming (OOP) offers several key advantages over procedural programming:
+- By using objects and classes, you can create reusable components, leading to less duplication and more efficient development.
+- It provides a clear and logical structure, making the code easier to understand, maintain, and debug.
+- OOP supports the DRY (Don't Repeat Yourself) principle.This principle encourages minimizing code repetition, leading to cleaner, more maintainable code.
+Common functionalities are placed in a single location and reused, reducing redundancy.
+- By reusing existing code and creating modular components, OOP allows for quicker and more efficient application development

+### Disadvantages of OOPs
+- OOP has concepts like classes, objects, inheritance etc. For beginners, this can be confusing and takes time to learn.
+- If we write a small program, using OOP can feel too heavy.
+We might have to write more code than needed just to follow the OOP structure.
+- The code is divided into different classes and layers, so in this, finding and fixing bugs can sometimes take more time.
+- OOP creates a lot of objects, so it can use more memory compared to simple programs written in a procedural way.

 ## 6. Variables in Java